-Manufacturers begin the process by collecting sawdust, logging scraps, and sometimes complete logs from timber mills.
+Manufacturers begin the process by collecting sawdust, logging scraps, and sometimes completing logs from timber mills.

 The bark, sapwood, and heartwood may still be present in the logs.
-The combination of these three components results in a flavor blend in the final pellets.
-Quality producers would only utilize heartwood, whereas others would include the bark (I’ll discuss the “bark vs bark-free” topic later).
+Combining these three components results in a flavor blend in the final pellets.
+Quality producers would only utilize heartwood, whereas others would include the bark (I’ll discuss the “bark vs. bark-free” topic later).

 Sapwood contains more moisture than heartwood, making it more susceptible to rot and fungi.
-Heartwood, on the other hand, is less moist and more resistant to disease and rot.
+On the other hand, Heartwood is less moist and more resistant to disease and rot.
 It is also more durable since the fibers are bonded together.
-The best smoker pellets would have more heartwood than sapwood, if any at all.
+The best smoker pellets would have more heartwood than sapwood if any at all.

 Because these materials come from various locations, their sizes and moisture levels vary.
-Manufacturers would grind them down to sawdust and then dry it all together in enormous drum dryers to assure consistency.
+Manufacturers would grind them down to sawdust and then dry them in enormous drum dryers to ensure consistency.

 Lignin, together with cellulose and hemicellulose, is responsible for the cellular structure of a tree.
 When burned, lignin is what gives our food its smoke and flavor.